 Students who commence the second year of an IB Course are expected to complete the IB course including all internal and external assessment requirements.
 External assessment typically means the IB examinations which are taken during May of each year.
 There are additional costs that families need to pay for students to be registered for their IB examinations.
 These IBO fees will be invoiced to families during September of their final year in IB Course as final course registration prior to 15th November each year.

-A General IB Diploma
+Things to Know About a General IB Diploma

 Important notes when planning for the IB Diploma: